XAIdataset/XAIdataset.github.io/index.md

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: "XAI Benchmarking"
+title: "XAI Benchmark for Visual Explanation"
 excerpt: "This is the description of the project"
 layout: default
-description: "XAI benchmarking is a collection of 8 image datasets that covers a variety of fields and aims to provide standardized benchmarks for visual explanation of Explainable AI (XAI).
+description: "XAI benchmarking is a collection of 8 image datasets that covers a variety of fields along with fidelity and alignment-based evaluation methods and aims to provide standardized benchmarks for visual explanation of Explainable AI (XAI).
 You can download these datasets from this website, and we also provide a user-friendly API with a quick start guide.
 If you want to learn more, please consider read our paper on Arxiv. "
 ---